Monisha En Monalisa

 Monisha En Monalisa is a 1999 Indian Tamil-language romance film written, directed and produced by T. Rajendar who also composed the music and portrayed a supporting role as a philosopher, Kaadhaldasan.
 It stars Ramankanth (Raman Trikha) and Mumtaj in the lead love roles.
-T. Rajendar's sons, Silambarasan and Kuralarasan, appear in the opening song of the film, "Monisha", sung by the former.

-Monisha En Monalisa released on 12 April 1999.
-It received negative reviews and became a commercial failure.
+Rajendar's sons, Silambarasan and Kuralarasan, appear in the opening song of the film, "Monisha", sung by the former.
+Monisha En Monalisa was released on 12 April 1999.

 Plot

 Rahul leads a wretched life.
 He is mistreated by his stepmother, who is Sharmila's aunt, and largely ignored by his submissive father.
 He is also irritated by his housemate, Sharmila.
 His world brightens when he attends a concert by pop singer Monisha.
 He instantly falls in love with her and tries to win her over by wooing her over the phone.
 Monisha, who hates men and the concept of love itself, initially resists his advances.
 However, his relentless efforts pay off and she agrees to meet him in person.
-Unfortunately, Rahul is involved in a fatal accident on the way there.
+Unfortunately, as Rahul happily goes to meet Monisha, he meets with an accident and dies.
 The film hinges on whether Monisha will ever get to meet her lover.

 Production

 The song Tholaipesi Enna was shot at a grand budget of ₹10 million, but the film had troubles after floods in Chennai washed away a set erected on the banks of the Cooum.
 During the production of the film, the film was renamed from Monisha to Monisha En Monalisa due to astrological reasons.
 The film had begun production as a trilingual in Tamil, Hindi and Telugu, and Rajender cast local actors for the Hindi version.
-Hindi television actor Raman Trikha was renamed Ramankanth for the Tamil version, while actors including Rahul Saxena, Ravi Kiran, Kunika, and Kalpana Iyer were signed to play roles.
+Hindi television actor Raman Trikha was renamed Ramankanth for the Tamil version.

 Soundtrack

-The lyrics and soundtrack were written and composed by T. Rajendar.
+The lyrics and soundtrack were written and composed by T. Rajendar respectively.
 The title song is based on "María" by Puerto Rican singer Ricky Martin.
 His Master's Voice bought the audio rights of the film and they said to have sold over three lakhs of cassettes within first round.